 Being a vegetarian has several advantages both from a health and environmental perspective.
 However, the perceived challenges of being a vegetarian sometimes discourage people from making the switch.
 These so-called ‘concerns’ are easy to overcome and should not stand in the way of choosing to become vegetarian.

-I know we all had a few glasses of wine on the patio this summer and a few ice cream cones here and there but hey that’s what life is all about right?
+January 2020 is here!
+I know we all had a few glasses during the holidays, not to mention a few treats here and there but hey that’s what life is all about right?

 Well, now that this season is over it’s time to focus on getting back in to shape and re-instituting those healthier habits.
 That’s not to say we can’t indulge again here and there but let’s get back into the 80/20 fame of mind.